NJindia/4300FinalProject/README.md

 Giao Pham:
 - Drew art for the logo and profile pictures
 - Created About Us page
-- Created Checkout page and functionality
+- Created Checkout page and functionalities
 - Created Hack_It; game page
 - Created Mine Sweeper game page